Wandalen/wTools/module/alias/unilang_parser/task/task_plan.md

 *   **Increment Verification:**
     *   Run `timeout 90 cargo check --workspace` to ensure the entire workspace can be checked.
 *   **Commit Message:** `feat(unilang_instruction_parser): Create alias crate for unilang_parser`

+##### Increment 2.1: Focused Debugging: `git mv` "source directory is empty" error
+*   **Goal:** Diagnose and fix the `git mv` error "fatal: source directory is empty" when moving `module/move/unilang_parser`.
+*   **Specification Reference:** N/A
+*   **Steps:**
+    *   Step 1: Apply Problem Decomposition: The problem is that `git mv` reports the source directory as empty, preventing the move.
+    *   Step 2: Isolate the test case: The specific directory is `module/move/unilang_parser`.
+    *   Step 3: Add targeted debug logging: Use `ls -la module/move/unilang_parser/` to see its contents, including hidden files, and `du -sh module/move/unilang_parser/` to check its size.
+    *   Step 4: Formulate and test a hypothesis:
+        *   Hypothesis 1: The directory is indeed empty, and `ls` is showing a stale cache or a symbolic link.
+        *   Hypothesis 2: The directory contains files, but they are somehow untracked or in a state that `git mv` considers "empty" for its operation (e.g., all files are staged for deletion, or there's a `.git` subdirectory that's causing issues).
+        *   Hypothesis 3: There's a deeper file system corruption or git repository issue.
+    *   Step 5: Based on the output of `ls -la` and `du -sh`, determine the actual state of the directory.
+    *   Step 6: If the directory is not empty, attempt to force `git add` all its contents to ensure they are tracked, then re-attempt `git mv`.
+If `git add` fails or reports no changes, consider a manual move and then `git add` the new location and `git rm` the old.
+    *   Step 7: Upon successful fix, document the root cause and solution in the `### Notes & Insights` section.
+*   **Increment Verification:**
+    *   Run `ls -F module/alias/unilang_parser/` to confirm the directory exists and contains files.
+    *   Run `ls -F module/move/unilang_parser/` to confirm the old directory is gone.
+*   **Commit Message:** `fix(debug): Resolve git mv 'source directory is empty' error`

 ##### Increment 3: Finalize and Clean Up
 *   **Goal:** Perform final verification and clean up any remaining redundant files or references.